cryptum-official/cryptum-sdk/docs/webhooks.md

 })
 ```

-ps.: If you not provide an asset, protocol and webhookId valid, the Cryptum sdk return an exception.
+ps.: If you don't provide an asset, protocol and webhookId valid, the Cryptum sdk return an exception.